Ehud Tenenbaum: Biography

 In 2003, after being freed from prison, Tenenbaum founded his own Information security company called "2XS".

 In September 2008, following an investigation by Canadian police and the US Secret Service, Tenenbaum and three accomplices were arrested in Montreal.
 Tenenbaum was charged with six counts of credit card fraud, in the sum of approx. US$1.5 million.
 U.S. investigators suspected Tenenbaum of being part of a scam, in which the hackers penetrated financial institutions around the world to steal credit card numbers.
 They then sold these numbers to other people, who used them to perpetrate massive credit card fraud.
 He was later extradited to the United States to stand trial, and was in the custody of the US Marshals for more than a year.
 In August 2010, he was released on bond after agreeing to plead guilty.

 In July 2012, after Tenenbaum accepted a plea bargain which may have involved cooperation in the investigation, New York district judge Edward Korman sentenced Tenenbaum to the time already served in prison.
 Tenenbaum was also ordered to pay $503,000 and was given three years' probation.

+On 26 May 2026, Tenenbaum was arrested at a Polish airport on the request of the Dutch authorities, who accused him to be the central figure in an international crypto investment fraud network.
+He just arrived from Dubai where he resided, and was extradited to the Netherlands shortly after his arrest.
+The fraud operation, named Operation Sunflower, was active since 2021, would allegedly exist out of roughly 20 call centers and more than 700 people posing as financial advisers, an organization that took in hundreds of millions of euros.
+Five other suspects were arrested in July.